TeamCohen/TensorLog/README.md

 This is the GitHub repository for TensorLog.
 Package documentation can be found in the [tensorlog](tensorlog) directory.
+Tutorials and research documentation is on the [wiki](https://github.com/TeamCohen/TensorLog/wiki).

 Additional (larger) datasets are available publicly: